Scottish-Tech-Army/soundscape-backend/docs/architecture.md

     - Once a week, a function app with a timer trigger increases the scale to 1, so a single VM is instantiated.
 This trigger can also be fired manually through the portal to force an update.

     - The VM when created installs and runs the ingestion jobs through cloud init.
 If the run is successful, the ingestion job scales the VMSS down again, and the VM disappears.

+# Android architecture

+There are three components to the Android architecture.

+1. There is a tileserver component that serves up tiles based on a protomap format, running in Cloudflare (but orchestrated from Azure).

+2. There is an offline maps download component that again runs in Cloudflare, orchestrated from Azure.

+3. There is a search component.
+This is not contained in this repository at all.